-One other key part to consider is that to receive Social Security based on your ex, any benefit established on your own employment record must be less.
+Any benefit established on your own employment record must be less.
 In short, you can receive one payment or the other, not both.
-The good news is that you get to keep whichever benefit is larger, which is nice.
+You get to keep whichever benefit is larger.

-In order to procure these Social Security benefits, your ex must actually be eligible to receive retirement or disability to begin with.
-That may seem like an obvious point, but the question does come up.
+In order to procure these Social Security benefits, your ex must be eligible to receive retirement or disability, to begin with.
 Your former spouse doesn’t have to file for Social Security yet, just be eligible.
 If your divorce was more than two years prior, you can still make this claim.

 Social Security And The Death Of A Spouse

 Death is a regular part of life, and this is especially true as we continue to age.
 Losing a long-time spouse is one of the most difficult things many people will ever do.
 Though it’s likely bittersweet, there is a bit of good news: you may still be eligible to collect Social Security benefits based on your spouse’s employment history, even if you’re divorced.